klalicki/portfolio-builder/README.md

 A portfolio builder/static site generator built with Keystatic CMS and Astro.

+## Note

+This is a work in progress, and may still have some bugs.
+If you find any issues, please let me know and I'll work with you to get it fixed!

+In addition, if you have any feature requests or suggestions, please let me know.
+I'm always looking for ways to improve this project.

 ## GitHub Pages vs Netlify

 This project is designed to be deployed GitHub Pages, a free hosting platform that is integrated with GitHub.
 Because of the structure of this site, it is only able to be deployed to the root of a GitHub Pages site, and not to a subdirectory.
 This means that if you want to host this site on GitHub Pages, you will need to give your repository the name `username.github.io`, where `username` is your GitHub username.
 You can then deploy this site to that repository.